docb/dbRackModules/README.md

 ### YAC
 Yet another chorus, this one can be modulated.

-Long time I wondered why chorus, flangers always only have an internal LFO with a sine wave.
+Long time I wondered why chorus, flangers almost only have an internal LFO with a sine wave.
 So I built this one.
 If the ModL and ModR inputs are connected they were taken instead of the internal LFO.
+The rate parameter is ignored in this case and the depth parameter is used as attenuator for the incoming modulation signal.

 Here an example using Caudal from VULT as modulator.
 With intent a just chord is used to avoid 'built in' chorus effects which occur in 12edo (de-)tuning.